 The Visit Leader is responsible for the planning, undertaking and supervision of an Educational Visit.
+For guidance for planning a trip see guidance process in Appendix A below.

 The Visit Leader has:

-- responsibility for the planning of the Educational Visit including the preparation of proper paperwork and risk assessment(s) in consultation with the EVC with a view to ensuring the safety and welfare of children, staff and supervisors attending; - responsibility for the supervision during the Educational Visit; - responsibility for the conduct of children, staff and supervisors during the Educational Visit, ensuring that the good name of the School is upheld. (see Code of Conduct appendix F) - ensure that supervisors have read and understood the Guidance for Volunteers on Trips (Appendix C)
+- responsibility for the planning of the Educational Visit including the preparation of proper paperwork and risk assessment(s) in consultation with the EVC with a view to ensuring the safety and welfare of children, staff and supervisors attending; - responsibility for the supervision during the Educational Visit;

+- responsibility for the conduct of children, staff and supervisors during the Educational Visit, ensuring that the good name of the School is upheld. (see Code of Conduct appendix F) - ensure that supervisors have read and understood the Guidance for Volunteers on Trips (Appendix C)